tbebekis/Study-AspNetCore-9x-MVC-WebApi-EFCore/Docs/EFCore.md

 ## Migrations

-`EF Core` provides the [Migrations](https://learn.microsoft.com/en-us/ef/core/managing-schemas/migrations) feature as a way to keep application entities and database schema synchronize.
+`EF Core` provides the [Migrations](https://learn.microsoft.com/en-us/ef/core/managing-schemas/migrations) feature as a way to keep application entities and database schema synchronized.

 `Migrations` alter the database schema according to changes in application entities while preserving existing data in the database.